Receive Focus insights straight to your inbox

-One in eight (13%) GPs does not know how they are going to finance their personal commitment to their firm’s next fund, according to the latest GP Trends survey, which canvassed the opinion of around 300 private equity professionals globally.
+One in eight, or 13% of GPs (general partners) do not know how they are going to finance their personal commitment to their firm’s next fund, according to the latest GP Trends survey, which canvassed the opinion of around 300 private equity professionals globally.
 That figure rises to almost a quarter (23%) of those below partner level.

 It’s not hard to see why.
 GPs expect to commit an average of 2.9% to their next fund, the survey found.
 While this is a drop from 3.3% a year earlier, it is a far cry from the one per cent norms of a decade ago.
 And 2.3% - the average commitment for vehicles of over $1bn - is still a substantial amount of cash if you are investing a ten-figure mega fund.